-''' CHARACTERS (square brackets indicate optional parts).
+'''

+CHARACTERS

 [ATTRLIST attributes list]

 [CHARACTER definition here...]

 [CHARACTER definition here...]

+END CHARACTERS

-END_CHARACTERS '''
+'''

 The parameters are specified below.
 Don't include double quotes (") for specifying the values:

 Parameter Meaning ATTRLIST Comma-separated list of pairs, of the form: Attribute1=val1,Attribute2=val2 which specify the attributes that ALL the characters (especially: players) will have, and also their starting value.
 Use this attribute to implement useful parameters for the game like skill, strength, intelligence, etc. See also: 2.11 - Attributes/properties, ATTRLIST definitions - page 51.